xindongnov/DEAP/README.md

 conda activate DEAP
 ```

-The data can be stored anywhere with the given path in the config.yaml file, but we recommend you put all your data in the `data` folder.
+The data can be stored anywhere with the given path in the config.yaml file, but the best practice is putting all your data in the `data` folder.

 ```bash
 mkdir data